-The consolidated and separate financial statements of FLEXOPACK PLASTICS SA of December 31st 2018 covering the period from January 1st up to December 31st 2018 have been prepared in accordance with the International Financial Reporting Standards (IFRS), as such have been adopted by the European Union.
+The consolidated and separate financial statements of FLEXOPACK PLASTICS SA of December 31st 2018 covering the period from January 1st up to December 31st 2019 have been prepared in accordance with the International Financial Reporting Standards (IFRS), as such have been adopted by the European Union.

-Also, the Financial statements have been prepared based on the historic cost principle and the going concern principle.
+Also, the Financial statements have been prepared based on a) the historic cost principle apart from the Provision for personnel indemnities where the valuation was made at fair and b) the going concern principle.